In a world where technology surrounds us more and more, the temptation to text and type has never been greater. Just think about the number…

 What mark making resources are available?

 There is a huge range of stationery available for mark making – including various pens, markers, crayons, chalks, pastels, pencils, paper and card.
-But when it comes to mark making, you’re not bound to stationery.
-Explore our complete Arts and Crafts and Mark Making section on our website to discover an exciting range of different mark making materials – including paints, dough, sand and much more!
+But, you’re not bound to stationery.
+Explore our complete Arts and Crafts and handwriting section on our website to discover an exciting range of different mark making materials – including paints, dough, sand and much more!

 We also boast a fantastic selection of kids mark making kits, specifically designed for children to make their mark!
-Introduce a child to mark making with their very First Mark Making Set or make it easier for those small hands with the Easi Grip Mark Making Kit – or why not jazz up mark making even more with the funky EYR Rock & Roll Mark Making Pack.
-Whatever materials children use for mark making, it’s extremely important to encourage mark making for their transition into writing.
+Introduce a child to mark making with their very First Set or make it easier for those small hands with the Easi Grip Kit – or why not level up with the funky EYR Rock & Roll Pack.
+Whatever materials children use, it’s extremely important to encourage mark making for their transition into writing.

 On your marks…write!